Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Theoretical analysis

-An attacker may corrupt up to \(k\) values among the \(r_i\), resulting in a perturbed frequency \(f'\) satisfying \(|f' - f| \leq k/n\).
-This setup follows the standard poisoning model~\cite{malicious}, where the adversary is computationally unbounded and fully informed, but constrained in the number of values it can alter. \Cref{ltpp} in \cref{sec:proofs}, bounds the probability that such a perturbation changes the comparison outcome.
+To analyze \retrofit, we consider a simplified setting, where $\forall i,k_i=2$, and in which two models $\{0,1\}$ are compared by majority vote over \(s\) independent preference signals \(r_i \in \{0,1\}\).
+The observed frequency is \(f = \tfrac{1}{s} \sum_{i=1}^s r_i\).
+An adversary may corrupt up to \(m\) values among the \(r_i\), yielding a perturbed frequency \(f^\prime\) such that \(|f'-f| \leq m/s\).
+This follows the standard poisoning model~\cite{malicious}, where the adversary is computationally unbounded and fully informed, but constrained in the number of values it can alter. \Cref{ltpp} in \cref{sec:proofs} bounds the probability that such perturbations alter the comparison outcome.